PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/ets2/ets2-qjti.md

 weight: 4
 ---

-ETS2-QJTI (short for Euro Truck Simulator 2 Quick Job Truck Improvements), as its name suggest, aims to improve some Quick Job truck configurations for Euro Truck Simulator 2.
+ETS2-QJTI (short for Euro Truck Simulator 2 Quick Job Truck Improvements), as its name suggests, aims to improve some Quick Job truck configurations for Euro Truck Simulator 2.

 See its (in-development) ATS counterpart [here](../../ats-qjti).